-Boole's original formulation of the PSAT problem did not consider conditional probabilities, but extensions for them have been developed [Hailperin, 1986; Hansen et al., 1995; Hansen and Jaumard, 2000; Walley et al., 2004]; the latter two works also works covered extensions of PSAT with imprecise probabilities.
+Boole's original formulation of the PSAT problem did not consider conditional probabilities, but extensions for them have been developed [Hailperin, 1986; Hansen et al., 1995; Hansen and Jaumard, 2000; Walley et al., 2004]; the latter two works also cover extensions of PSAT with imprecise probabilities.
 A few tractable fragments of PSAT were presented [Andersen and Pretolani, 2001].
 In this work, however, we concentrate on PSAT's original formulation.

 With respect to practical implementations, initial attempts to implement a solution led to the belief that the problem appeared to be very hard [Nilsson, 1993].
 There are computational results reported in [Jaumard et al., 1991] and [Kavvadias and Papadimitriou, 1990], solving PSAT problems of 140 variables and 300 sentences.
-However, to the best of our knowledge, these implementations were rarely, if ever, employed to solve practical instances of PSAT problems or served as a basis to practical applications.
+However, these implementations were rarely, if ever, used to solve practical instances of PSAT problems or served as a basis to practical applications.